philipturner/ARHeadsetKit/README.md

 You can configure ARHeadsetKit in two ways: as a Swift package or an Xcode framework.
 A Swift package is easier to set up, and recommended unless you plan to create Metal shaders.
 An Xcode framework is required for importing ARHeadsetKit's Metal Shading Language [utility functions](docs/articles/metal-utility-functions.md) into your own shaders.
 In addition, the Xcode framework lets you use ARHeadsetKit's launch screen without breaking the file's connection to this GitHub repository.

 To set up ARHeadsetKit as a Swift package, go to File -> Add Packages and paste this repository's URL.
 To set it up as an Xcode framework, follow ARHeadsetKit's tutorials in Xcode and reach the chapter "Unlocking Everything".
-The first part of that chapter, "Reconfiguring ARHeadsetKit", is a guide to setting up the Xcode framework.
+The first part of that chapter, "Reconfiguring ARHeadsetKit", shows how to set up the Xcode framework.

-Xcode's documentation viewer is required for navigating ARHeadsetKit's documentation.
-Although only Apple's frameworks appear in the documentation viewer by default, ARHeadsetKit is configured to appear there as well.
-If you configure ARHeadsetKit as a Swift package, you must press `Ctrl + Cmd + Shift + D` after the package has loaded and every time ARHeadsetKit updates, to build documentation.
-To make documentation build by itself, read [this guide](docs/building-documentation.md).